elixir-europe/rdmkit/pages/your_domain/single_cell.md

 ### Solutions

 - **Effective Archiving**: Use established data repositories like GEO (Gene Expression Omnibus) or ArrayExpress for storage of experimental descriptive metadata and processed data such as count matrices.
-The corresponding raw sequencing data can be optimally archieved at Sequence Read Archive or European Nucleotide Archive.
+The corresponding raw sequencing data can be optimally archived at Sequence Read Archive or European Nucleotide Archive.

-- **Ethical Data Handling**: Emphasize the importance of informed consent and ethical considerations in data sharing agreements.
+- **Ethical Data Handling**: Emphasize the importance of informed consent and ethical considerations in data-sharing agreements.

 - **Collaboration Platforms**: Explore version control systems (e.g., [Git](https://git-scm.com/)), data sharing platforms (e.g., [Zenodo](https://zenodo.org/)), data analysis platforms (e.g., [Galaxy](https://galaxyproject.org/)), and domain-specific repositories (e.g., [Single Cell Portal](https://singlecell.broadinstitute.org/single_cell?order=recent)) to facilitate efficient data sharing, analysis, and collaboration.

-- **Enhancing Reproducibility**: Provide guidance on enhancing reproducibility, including the use of containerization technologies like [Docker](https://www.docker.com/) to encapsulate analysis environments.
+- **Enhancing Reproducibility**: Guide on enhancing reproducibility, including the use of containerization technologies like [Docker](https://www.docker.com/) to encapsulate analysis environments to ensure analysis can be reproduced with the exact same tools version.
 Particularly, [BioContainers](https://biocontainers.pro/) comes in handy when dealing with bioinformatics tools.
 Emphasize the importance of documenting analysis workflows, code, and metadata using standardized formats and sharing them in version-controlled repositories.
-Galaxy provides one stop solution for containerization, versioning, workflow management and reproducibility for novice users.
+Galaxy provides a solution for containerization, versioning, workflow management and reproducibility for novice users.

-## analysis step desription and format proposal
+## Analysis step description and format proposal

 - **Raw Sequencing Data**:
     - *Data Type*: Raw FASTQ files for sequencing reads.